 - Anaphylactic reactions.
 No event of anaphylaxis was reported in the clinical study.
 Allergic reactions may occur with ALPROLIX

-- Inhibitors.
-Your body can make antibodies called "inhibitors," which may stop ALPROLIX from working correctly.
+- Your body can also make antibodies called, “inhibitors,” against ALPROLIX, which may stop ALPROLIX from working properly.
+Your healthcare provider may need to test your blood for inhibitors from time to time.
 No inhibitors were observed in clinical studies of ALPROLIX

 - Talk to your healthcare provider about any other questions you may have before starting ALPROLIX

-- ALPROLIX may increase the risk of formation of abnormal blood clots in your body, especially if you have risk factors for developing clots
+- ALPROLIX may increase the risk of formation of abnormal blood clots in your body, especially if you have risk factors for developing blood clots.
+Call your healthcare provider or seek emergency care if you have symptoms of a possible abnormal blood clot, which may include: chest pain, difficulty breathing, unexpected swelling of an arm or leg with or without pain or tenderness.

 - ALPROLIX is not derived from human blood and contains no preservatives